igncp/environment/README.md

 # Environment

-This repo contains my personal environment configurations and some dev notes
+This repo contains my personal environment configurations and some dev notes.

-It is composed of mmostly bash scripts and configuration files
+It is composed of mostly bash scripts and configuration files.

-It tries to automate the most number of tasks and make the updates as fast as possible
+It tries to automate the most number of tasks and make the updates as fast as possible.

 The focus is in: